ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi1/update1.md

     - Species are in common, rather than scientific, names so need to be converted
     - Also column for total price and pounds caught of fish
         - However, because of data privacy, much of the price/pounds are redacted (if there were very few cruises that month).
-        - We are investigating whether we can aggregate the data by using less fine location information in order to get more accurate catch information
+        - We are investigating whether we can aggregate the data by using coarser spatial resolution in order to get more accurate catch information